balOS/quartz/content/C- It will be important to capture the potential energy of information consumption.md

 ---
-title: "C- It will be important to capture the potential energy of information consumption"
+title: C- It will be important to capture the potential energy of information consumption
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---
 Authored By:: [[P- Rob Haisfield]]